maxisusi/YesNo/README.md

 I wanted this since it's hard for me to make unimportant decisions, especially on vacation when I'm presented with two options, I don't want to waste time analyzing the pros and cons and this app is just the perfect for my use case.

+The application is now self hosted and available here : https://yesno.gracefulspice.com/